St David's Hall: Planning and Construction

 Credit is given to the Conservative leader of Cardiff City Council, Ron Watkiss, for bringing St David's Hall to fruition.
 A bronze bust of him is on display in the foyer of the building.

 Architects Seymour Harris Partnership had the task of fitting a major 2000 seat, acoustically perfect auditorium, with surrounding dressing rooms, bars, foyers, a restaurant, offices and spacious concourse into a cramped city centre space.
 The space available was so cramped that they had to fit the complex into and on top of an already planned and partly built St. David's Shopping Centre.
 As a result, they had to use every inch of space available and the building has an unusual shape.
 The main contractor was John Laing & Son.
 It held its first concert on 11 September 1982.
-It was officially opened over 5 months after the first concert on 15 February 1983 by the Queen Mother, followed by a concert by the Welsh Symphony Orchestra conducted by Owain Arwel Hughes.
+It was officially opened over 5 months after the first concert on 15 February 1983 by the Queen Mother, followed by a concert by the BBC Welsh Symphony Orchestra conducted by Owain Arwel Hughes.
 Hughes and Watkiss later brought the Welsh Proms to the venue.

 The Wales Millennium Centre has added significantly to the arts and cultural scene already present in the city of Cardiff.
 The angular grey concrete that makes up nearly the whole visible exterior and some interior foyers looks unmistakably 1970s/1980s modernist new build; the architectural magazine Building Design described the hall's style as "complex late brutalism".